did-app/www/docs/customise-authentication-pages/index.md

 ---
 layout: "doc"
 title: "Customise authentication pages"
-abstract: "Add custom messaging and color schemes to the DID.app sign in."
+abstract: "Add custom messaging and colour schemes to the DID.app sign in."
 ---

 *Upgrade to our startup tier, or higher, to start customising your sign in pages.*